sara-sabr/ITStrategy/_pages/en/strategy-learning-automating-improving.md

 ### Goals

-- Continuously learn, automate and improve
+- Continuously learn and improve
 - Reduce lead time for changes and delivery of services/devices
 - Recover faster incidents and errors
 - Reduce frequency of incidents and errors